SunPodder/SunPodder/README.md

 # Hi there, I'm Sun! 👋

 ## 🚀 About Me
 I'm a software developer based in Bangladesh.
 I'm experienced in TypeScript, Python and C++, and currently learning low-level development with C and Assembly x86.
-I'm always eager to collaborate on open-source projects, especially those written in C++ or Zig.
+I'm always eager to collaborate on open-source projects, especially those written in Python and Zig.

 ## 🛠️ Tech Stack
 - 💻 Languages: TypeScript, Python, Bash, C++, Lua